fnordoglargh/BoardGameLeague/ABOUT.md

 | Player 2 | 1458       | 23           | yes                                  |

 Also note that the ELO scoring will not consider results of solo games.

+### X over Y

+In this tab we get a complete overview of the the whole database in a neat table.

+#### Players over Players

+Shows how all players performed against all players (but themselves; colored in black).
+The format is wins, stalemates and losses.

+#### Players over Games

+Shows which games have been played by which players.

+#### Years over Games

+Shows all games in which years they were played.

 ### ELO Progression Chart